SeeedDocument/Seeeduino-Nano/README.md

 ### Hardware

-First of all, you need to:

-* **Get a Micro-USB cable**
-You need a Micro-USB cable first; the data cable of an Android Phone will do fine.
-If you can't find one, you can buy one [here](http://www.seeedstudio.com/depot/Micro-USB-Cable-48cm-p-1475.html?cPath=98_100).

-* **Connect the board**
+**Materials required**

+- Seeeduino Nano x1
+- Computer x1
+- USB typc cable x1

+!!!Tip
+    Some USB cables can only supply power and cannot transfer data.
+If you don't have a usb cable or don't know if your usb cable can transmit data, you can check [seeed USB type C support USB 3.1 ](https://www.seeedstudio.com/USB-Type-C-to-A-Cable-1Meter-p-4085.html).

-Connect the Arduino board to your computer using the USB cable.
-The green power LED (labelled **PWR**) should go on.
+Connect the Seeeduino Nano to your computer using the USB cable.
+The blue power LED (labelled **PWR**) should light on.